andyroggenbuck/PIC-USART/README.md

 # USART User Interface for PIC Development Board

+This project uses asynchronous serial communication to provide a text-based user interface through which a user can utilize the devices on the Bulldog PIC++ development board, which was designed and built by Professor Robert Most at Ferris State University.
 This project was done as a lab assignment in the Advanced Digital Design course at Ferris State University.
-It uses asynchronous serial communication to provide a text-based user interface through which a user can utilize the devices on the Bulldog PIC++ development board.
-The development board was designed and built by Professor Robert Most at Ferris State University, featuring a PIC18F46K80 microcontroller and a variety of additional devices.

 The hardware used in this project is shown in the block diagram below.

 </br>
 <p align="center">